DUNE-DAQ/restcmd/README.md

     python ./scripts/send-cmd.py --file ./scripts/fdpc-job.json --wait 3

 There is also an interactive mode.
-This requires pressing Enter before sending the next command:
+This requires typing the next command's ID from the file to be sent:

     python ./scripts/send-cmd.py --file ./scripts/fdpc-job.json --interactive